monatemedia/docker-engine-on-linux/README.md

 Also note that if the application will be hosted in the main domain, the `Name` value will be `@`.

-Now visit your domain or subdomain in the browser, and you should see your Hello World message.
+Now visit your domain or subdomain in the browser, and you should see your Hello World website over HTTPS.

 ![Hello World Screen Shot][hello-world-screenshot]